 For a free legal consultation with a wrongful death lawyer serving Greenville, call 864-326-3333

-Our firm represents families whose loved ones died due to negligence.
+Our firm represents families whose loved ones died due to negligence in Greenville or elsewhere in South Carolina.
 We know how to prove that negligence occurred and document each client’s related losses.
 Then, we go after the compensation they need and deserve.

 Services We Provide in Wrongful Death Cases